Gbuomprisco/ngx-chips/README.md

 This is a component for Angular >= 2.
 Design and API are blandly inspired by Angular Material's md-chips.

+**This component is supposed to work with the latest Angular versions**.
-**This component works in Angular 2.4.4**.
-If you have an issues, please do make sure you're not running a different version.
+If you have an issues, please do make sure you're not running a different version (or check this repo's package.json).
 Otherwise, please do open a new issue.

 ## Demo

-Check out the live demo (with source code) here [http://www.webpackbin.com/NyoEofaSM](http://www.webpackbin.com/NyoEofaSM).
+Check out the live demo (with source code) here [http://www.webpackbin.com/416LDqMdz](http://www.webpackbin.com/416LDqMdz).

 ** The demo will soon be published on its dedicated gh-pages site**